What Should I Do? Step 0: The Fundamentals – Emergency Preparedness

 Even during the best of times, it’s wise to “hope for the best but plan for the worst” when it comes to crime.
 And, of course, when times become troubled, looting and violent crime rates spike.

 Your best path to reducing your vulnerability to crime is to educate yourself on the risks, and then determine which ones are highest given your personal situation.
-We highly encourage you to read Peak Prosperity’s Personal Safety & Home Defense Wiki which will help orient you on the issues to consider most.
+We highly encourage you to read Peak Prosperity’s Home Defense Methods and Strategies which will help orient you on the issues to consider most.

 Lastly, while we understand that not everyone is comfortable with them, a number of people have questions about the role firearms can play in personal safety.
-To help you learn and make the most informed judgments possible, we’ve created both a Firearms Wiki and Firearms Group as resources.
+To help you learn and make the most informed judgments possible we recommend starting here.
+This article is older, but absolutely still applies today.

 The value of community is never greater than in times of need.
 None of us can be prepared for every possible risk, and receiving assistance from others makes facing adversity easier and a whole lot more pleasant.